CtrlCri/BlueWallet/README.md

-# BlueWallet Backend
+# BlueWallet Backend (Not Available Yet)

-BlueWallet Backend es el componente de backend de la aplicación BlueWallet, una plataforma de billetera virtual desarrollada en Django Rest Framework.
-Proporciona una API-REST para la gestión de billeteras virtuales y operaciones financieras en fondos Money-Market.
+BlueWallet Backend is the backend component of the BlueWallet application, a virtual wallet platform developed in Django Rest Framework.
+It provides a robust API-REST for managing virtual wallets and conducting financial operations in Money-Market funds.

-## Características
+## Features

-- API-REST robusta y escalable.
+- Robust and scalable API-REST.
-- Integración con PostgreSQL para almacenamiento de datos.
+- Integration with PostgreSQL for data storage.
-- Integración con Redis para gestión de caché y rendimiento óptimo.
+- Integration with Redis for cache management and optimal performance.
-- Implementación de seguridad mediante autenticación y autorización de usuarios.
+- Implementation of security measures through user authentication and authorization.
-- Pruebas unitarias y de integración para garantizar la calidad del código.
+- Unit and integration testing to ensure code quality.

-## Requisitos del sistema
+## System Requirements

 - Python 3.x
 - Django 3.x